teddyward/progression-framework/frameworks/engineering/software.md

           - "I know our platform's strengths and weaknesses, as far as technical debt and scalability"
       - level: 3
         criteria:
-          - "I have met our users or clients, or at least potential ones."
+          - "I have literally met our users or clients, or at least potential ones."
           - "I own technical decisions with high risk and low reversibility, and delegate technical decisions with low risk and high reversibility"
           - "I identify bottlenecks in our application, and am able to ameliorate the problems, if given the time"
       - level: 4
         criteria:
-          - "I know our users' pain points, and can articulate the steps that we would take to resolve them."
+          - "I know our users' pain points, and can articulate the steps that we would take to resolve them, but I manage competing priorities effectively."
           - "I am the authority for the technical implementation of a customer-facing application.
 I own its deployment in Heroku."
           - "I identify bottlenecks in our applications, and know when to resolve them and when to delegate their resolution"
       - level: 5